henrydavidge/sirenia-llc/scripture_sprouts_pp.md

 ## 1. Our Commitment to Your Privacy

 Welcome to Scripture Sprouts!
-This Privacy Policy ("Policy") explains how Sirenial LLC ("we," "us," or "our") collects, uses, protects, and discloses information about users ("Users" or "you") of the Scripture Sprouts mobile application (the "Application").
+This Privacy Policy ("Policy") explains how Sirenia LLC ("we," "us," or "our") collects, uses, protects, and discloses information about users ("Users" or "you") of the Scripture Sprouts mobile application (the "Application").
 We are committed to protecting your privacy.
 By using the Application, you agree to the collection and use of information in accordance with this Policy.

 ## 2. Information We Collect